BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>How are block provisions distributed?</b></summary>

 Block provisions (rewards) are distributed proportionally to all validators relative to their total stake (voting power).
-This means that even though each validator gains EVMOS with each provision, all validators will still maintain equal weight.
+This means that even though each validator gainsButane with each provision, all validators will still maintain equal weight.

 Let us take an example where we have 10 validators with equal staking power and a commission rate of 1%.
-Let us also assume that the provision for a block is 1000 EVMOS and that each validator has 20% of self-bonded EVMOS.
+Let us also assume that the provision for a block is 1000Butane and that each validator has 20% of self-bondedButane.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
-So now each validator's pool has 100 EVMOS.
-These 100 EVMOS will be distributed according to each participant's stake:
+So now each validator's pool has 100Butane.
+These 100Butane will be distributed according to each participant's stake:

-- Commission: `100*80%*1% = 0.8 EVMOS`
+- Commission: `100*80%*1% = 0.8Butane`
-- Validator gets: `100\*20% + Commission = 20.8 EVMOS`
+- Validator gets: `100\*20% + Commission = 20.8Butane`
-- All delegators get: `100\*80% - Commission = 79.2 EVMOS`
+- All delegators get: `100\*80% - Commission = 79.2Butane`

-Then, each delegator can claim its part of the 79.2 EVMOS in proportion to their stake in the validator's staking pool.
+Then, each delegator can claim its part of the 79.2Butane in proportion to their stake in the validator's staking pool.
 Note that the validator's commission is not applied on block provisions.
-Note that block rewards (paid in EVMOS) are distributed according to the same mechanism.
+Note that block rewards (paid inButane) are distributed according to the same mechanism.

 </details>